Skip to content

 Being a mother is not about what you gave up to have a child, but what you’ve gained from having one.
 Sunny Gupta.

 Mother’s Day matters because it forces us to consider the many permutations that define mothering; some of our relationships with our mothers are fraught with difficult moments, some tempered by mental illness, some built on divine exchanges, and others offering no memories whatsoever because of circumstances that led to an abbreviated childhood or the death of a loved one.
-All in all, we were raised by Moms who loved or loathed us and coming to terms with our personal history matters because facing it is where the healing and growth can begin.
+All in all, we were raised by Moms who loved or loathed us, and coming to terms with our personal history matters because facing it is where the healing and growth can begin.
 My relationship with my mother is/was not perfect.
-We had gaps in our relationship because of her health and, when we were together, there was an urgency that seemed to hover in the air as she flitted from one commitment to another exploring her interests, helping others and, from time to time, pausing to teach/show us what she knew.
+We had gaps in our relationship because of her health, and when we were together, there was an urgency that seemed to hover in the air as she flitted from one commitment to another, exploring her interests, helping others, and, from time to time, pausing to teach/show us what she knew.
 She was a skilled seamstress, gourmet chef, and gardener.
 Because of my mom, I developed an early love for travel and storytelling.
-She was very good at describing, in great detail, some of the places she had visited and sharing her dreams for us – her children.
+She was very good at describing, in great detail, some of the places she had visited and sharing her dreams for us, her children.

 READ: Maya Angelou Writes of Mothers and Daughters: Reconciliation and Unconditional Love